Origin & Vision

 - to engage the panelists and the audience in a discussion of the moral and societal impact of these issues.

-Owing largely to the efforts of our two former conference directors, Chaplain Richard Q. Elvee and Timothy Robinson, these conferences have remained true to that original vision.
+Owing largely to the efforts of our former conference directors, Chaplain Richard Q. Elvee, Timothy Robinson, Chuck Niederriter, and Scott Bur, these conferences have remained true to that original vision.
 If you look at the topics and panelists on our website you’ll see the following characteristics:

 While occasionally wandering into economics, the social sciences, and even philosophy or aesthetics, most conferences have dealt with the kinds of science issues for which Nobel Prizes are awarded.

 Beginning with the help of an advisory committee comprising Nobel laureates such as Glenn Seaborg, Philip Hench, and Sir John Eccles, the conferences have been consistently successful in attracting the world’s foremost authorities as speakers.
 Sixty-two Nobel laureates have served as speakers.

 One of the enduring features has been the ability of our organizing committees to anticipate important scientific developments.
 In 1999, Nobel XXXV, "Genetics in the New Millennium," took place in the midst of the race to complete the human genome.
 In 2000, while demonstrations marked the meeting of the World Trade Organization, we discussed "Globalization 2000: Economic Prospects and Challenges."
 Nobel Conference XLIII, “Heating Up, The Energy Debate,” in 2007 marked perhaps the beginning of our most recent energy crisis.
 The conference director and faculty committees are always open to suggestions for upcoming conferences.